pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |  DeepCopy(...)
      |      DeepCopy(self, src:vtkDataObject) -> None
      |      C++: void DeepCopy(vtkDataObject *src) override;
      |
+     |      The goal of the method is to copy the complete data from src into
+     |      this object.
+The implementation is delegated to the differenent
+     |      subclasses.
+If you want to copy the data up to the array pointers
+     |      only, @see ShallowCopy.
+     |
+     |      This method deep copy the field data and copy the internal
+     |      structure.
+     |
      |  ExtendedNew(...)
      |      ExtendedNew() -> vtkImageData